Drisnel/Building-Character-Bots-for-Internet-Connected-LLMs/canon/en/canon-introduction-and-starter-workflow.md

 Behavior is easier for the model to reproduce consistently.

-Interpretation creates drift more easily.
+Interpretation drifts much more easily.

-The more important a concept is, the more useful it becomes to convert it into observable behavior.
+The more important a concept is, the more valuable it becomes to convert it into observable behavior.

 ---

 # 8. Introduce the Behavioral Signature Immediately

-The starter should activate the character’s behavioral signature from the very first message.
+The starter should activate the character's behavioral signature from the very first message.

 Examples:

-- Shikamaru’s shadow
+- Shikamaru's shadow
-- Gaara’s sand
+- Gaara's sand
-- Itachi’s crows
+- Itachi's crows
-- Minato’s Hiraishin
+- Minato's Hiraishin

-The signature should not be decorative.
+The signature should never be decorative.

-It should affect the scene.
+It should influence the scene.

-The first message teaches the model what should remain important later.
+The first message teaches the model what should remain important throughout the roleplay.

 If the signature matters to the character, it should matter immediately.